opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker notes:
-  So one we need to ensure that the app and the db are compatible and two we need to minimize dataloss and distruption when switching between versions.
+  Another way to avoid disruption is to make small changes and always ensure that the app and the db are compatible.
 One approach to handle this is to bake the appropriate migrations scripts into the app itself so that the app can be compatible with different database versions.
 However this may not always be possible.
-An even more simple approach is to just account for some service disruption and stop traffic to the application.
 </aside>

 ---